oladelebasheer/alx-zero_day/README.md

-My first readme
+My first readme and
-This file is up to date
+this file is up to date